 If you don't know a mortgage adviser whose opinion you trust then you can get your mortgage options reviewed for free online through Habito*, one of the first online mortgage brokers in the UK.
 We at Money to the Masses have personally visited Habito's offices to see how they work and scrutinise their recommendation process and we have been impressed.
 Habito is able to check through over 20,000 mortgages from more than 90 mortgage lenders for you before making a recommendation.
 What is impressive is that their recommendation may even be that your existing lender offers the best deal and you should stay where you are.

 The whole process can be carried out online if you wish (without the need for face-to-face meetings).
-Habito has a 5 star rating on Trustpilot from almost 5,000 customer reviews who it has helped save hundreds of pounds a month.
+Habito has a 5 star rating on Trustpilot from over 5,000 customer reviews who it has helped save hundreds of pounds a month.
 It only takes around 10-15 mins to register online and Habito will be able to give you instant, free mortgage advice.
 Simply click on the above link and then go to 'Get started'.

 When is the best time to switch?

 The best time to switch will often be when you are coming to the end of a fixed deal as this will avoid you having to move onto a more expensive SVR.
 But there will be other occasions such as if you are moving from a tracker to a fixed rate or if you need to access the equity in your property, in these situations it may be best to speak to a mortgage adviser, such as Habito*, to work out if the savings and benefits outweigh all the costs involved.